College of Fellows Sage Awards

 Sage Award recipients represent the best of the College of Fellows.
 They understand the importance of mentoring at every stage of a career – from student to new pro to seasoned professional.
 They exemplify the commitment of the College of Fellows to “aspire higher” through leadership and service.
 By inspiring others, they leave a lasting impact on our profession.

-General information about the nominee (name, email, phone, address, employer, social media)
+- General and contact information about the nominee (name, email, phone, address, employer, social media)

-Mentoring experience (breadth and importance) and impact (ability to provide guidance and inspiration that had a measurable outcome or a significant, life-changing impact)
+- Your nominee’s mentoring experience (breadth and importance – as well as names of at least a few of those they have mentored) and impact (ability to provide guidance and inspiration that had a measurable outcome or a significant, life-changing influence).
+Specifics and details are important, and stories are powerful.

 - A nominated Fellow must be a PRSA member in good standing.